Scraping Facebook at scale is tough due to strong anti-bot protections. We tested the top proxy providers like Bright Data, Zyte, and Decodo.

 * The smallest monthly subscription package for residential proxy.

-Bright Data is a leading name in the proxy market, offering residential, datacenter (shared and dedicated), ISP, and mobile proxies.
-This provider is ideal for users who require a comprehensive range of functionalities with their proxies and an extensive IP pool, making it suitable for large-scale data collection projects.
+Bright Data offers residential, datacenter (shared and dedicated), static residential IPs, and mobile proxies.
+Their proxy network is ideal for users who require a comprehensive set of proxy functionalities and an extensive IP pool, making it suitable for large-scale data collection projects.

-With Bright Data’s Proxy Manager, users have the flexibility to rotate their IP address with each request and also set custom durations for IP rotations.
+With Bright Data’s Proxy Manager, users can rotate their IP address with each request and set custom rotation durations.

 The provider offers a multi-profile anti-detection management tool that enables users, particularly those managing Facebook accounts, to run multiple browser profiles simultaneously.